 I have considered the best method to share this information and have come up with what I consider the optimum solution.
 Initially I intended to make the project into a live website but although I can do that it would mean using data fed from a commercial server.
 I want this to be a completely free resource.
 There is a free server I could use but that is restricted to a 1000 hits a month.
 I expect a lot of interest and already get more than a 1000 hits a day sometimes more than double that.

 The alternative is to install an application on your device.
 Doing this is completely free and has advantages in that it will work much faster and you can save information.
 It will also be more secure and once you have it working it would be very difficult to break it.

-Let me know if if you do it and it works or not.
-I can try to work out how to fix it if it doesn’t.
+Let me know if if you do it and it doesn’t work.
+I can try to work out how to fix it.
 I am working on up to date systems but it should work on older versions.
 It may run a little slower depending on your hardware.

 My lines are in kmz format which wont work in Google maps although the software guide says that they will, but that is google for you.
 I have made centre lines and edges for all the rods.
 The centre lines are thicker.

 (see lower down for instructions for a tablet or smart phone.)

 You need to download Google Earth Pro or Google Earth.
 It will work on either but the pro version has more features.
 Both are available for Windows, Mac and Linux.
 The lines should also work in Virtual 3D Earth (Windows) and in any virtual Earth software but I haven’t tried.
 I have Windows on my Mac but try to avoid Windows computers these days.